cypress-io/netlify-plugin-cypress/README.md

 #### tag

-You can give recorded run [tags](https://on.cypress.io/module-api#cypress-run) using a comma-separated string
+You can give recorded run [tags](https://on.cypress.io/module-api#cypress-run) using a comma-separated string.
+If the tag is not specified, Netlify context will be used (`production`, `deploy-preview` or `branch-deploy`)

 ```toml
 [[plugins]]